 - 1. Applicants must provide public notice for the following types of permit applications: - a.
-All new individual Production Permit applications for more than two million gallons; - b.
-Well Drilling Authorizations or Modification applications for wells with anticipated annual pumpage of more than two million gallons; - c.
-Notice of intent to transport any groundwater out of the District; - d.
+All new individual Production Permit applications for more than two million gallons to be produced from the Edwards Aquifer; - b.
+All new individual Production Permit applications for more than 650,000 gallons to be produced from any of the Trinity Aquifers; - c.
+Well Drilling Authorizations or Modification applications for wells with anticipated annual pumpage of more than two million gallons from the Edwards Aquifer; - d.
+Well Drilling Authorizations or Modification applications for wells with anticipated annual pumpage of more than 650,000 gallons from any of the Trinity Aquifers; - e.
+Notice of intent to transport any groundwater out of the District; - f.
 All major permit amendments, as defined in Section 3-1.9 of these Rules;